Champaign Proposes Disposable Bag Tax

 Concerns About the Tax

 There are concerns that imposing the tax will discourage people from shopping in Champaign.
-In can be tempting to hit up a nearby store outside the city limits and not have to deal with the tax versus shopping in Champaign and opting to either pay a fee per each disposable bag used or remembering to bring reusable bags.
+It can be tempting to hit up a nearby store outside the city limits and not have to deal with the tax versus shopping in Champaign and opting to either pay a fee per each disposable bag used or remember to bring reusable bags.
 Karen Foster, one of the council members who voted against the fee, has stated that the city should not legislate over a business’ right to carry disposable bags.
-Foster says the city is ‘nickle and diming’ residents and people cannot afford another tax.
+Foster says the city is ‘nickel and diming’ residents and people cannot afford another tax.
 These are valid points, paying the tax for each bag you use every time you head to the store can add up to a substantial amount of money in no time.
-Although at anywhere from 99-cents to $3.99 reusable shopping bags require a cost upfront, but are cheaper than paying the tax over time.
-Champaign, much like other municipalities that have taxes or bans in place, have discussed options for low income residents, such as providing reusable bags at no cost or waiving the tax.
-However it works out this movement is driven by the community for the community.
+Although at anywhere from 99 cents to $3.99 reusable shopping bags require a cost upfront but are cheaper than paying the tax over time.
+Champaign, much like other municipalities that have taxes or bans in place, has discussed options for low-income residents, such as providing reusable bags at no cost or waiving the tax.
+However, it works out this movement is driven by the community for the community.
 Many of the residents share the common goal of cleaning up the environment and making their home a cleaner, nicer place to live.
-These shared objectives will make it easier for the council and the tax payers to reach a mutually agreeable arrangement and encourage reusable grocery bags.
+These shared objectives will make it easier for the council and the taxpayers to reach a mutually agreeable arrangement and encourage reusable grocery bags.

 To learn more about Champaign’s efforts go to http://www.dailyillini.com/index.php/article/2012/03/plastic_bag_ban_would_benefit_champaign.